nrfconnect/sdk-nrfxlib/softperipheral/doc/sQSPI/nrf54H20_porting_v1_1_0.rst

    :local:
    :depth: 2

-This page provides a comprehensive overview of the code structure, file hierarchy, and essential configurations and requirements needed to successfully port and implement an sQSPI aplication on the nRF54H20 device.
+This page provides a comprehensive overview of the code structure, file hierarchy, and essential configurations and requirements needed to successfully port and implement an sQSPI application on the nRF54H20 device.

 .. _nrf54h20_porting_guide_code:

-sQSPI Application code
+sQSPI application code
 **********************

 This structure shows the relevant files and directories in the `sdk-nrfxlib`_ repository: